 - Dream Land: The Dream Lord states that either the TARDIS or Upper Leadworth is a dream.
 Surprise!
 They're both dreams.

 - Dream Weaver: The Doctor/Dream Lord is responsible for both of the dream worlds and what happens in them, with a little help from the psychic pollen.

 - Dream Within a Dream: Waking up from Upper Leadworth into the other dream of the TARDIS near a cold burning star.

 - Empty Piles of Clothing: This and a pile of dust are a very nasty indicator of what's coming.

 - Enemy Without: The Dream Lord is a manifestation of the Doctor's self-loathing.

 - Erotic Dream: According to the Dream Lord, Amy's been having some about the Doctor that make him blush.
-Given that the Dream Lord is the Doctor, this gets all kinds of interesting.
+Given that the Dream Lord is the Doctor's dark side manifested, this gets all kinds of interesting.